phiten/mgos32-to-tasmota32/README.md

-# Updating Shelly Firmware from Mongoose OS to Tasmota
+# Shelly convert to Tasmota

-This guide is designed to help users of Shelly Plus and Pro ESP32 devices to update their devices from the Mongoose OS firmware to the Tasmota firmware over the air (OTA).
+This guide is designed to help users of Shelly Plus and Pro ESP32 devices to update their devices from the Mongoose OS to the Tasmota firmware over the air (OTA).

 ## WARNING :warning: